-After our last successful edition of Rampenlichter in 2019, we are already busy preparing for the upcoming festival in 2021.
-The trailer and text below are meant to give you an overall impression of how Rampenlichter is structured, how it works and what it aims for:
+After our last successful editions of Rampenlichter in 2021 and 2019, we are already busy preparing for the upcoming festival in 2023.
+The trailer and text below (using the 2019 festival as an example) are meant to give you an overall impression of how Rampenlichter is structured, how it works and what it aims for:

 The dance and theatre festival for children and young people